 There are four 8mm bolts that secure the headlight to the vehicle.
 Two of these bolts are easily visible on the top of the light, and two are a bit harder to see farther down behind the headlight.
 Note that the two lower bolts have a larger thread diameter and should not accidentally be installed in the upper locations.

 Remove all four bolts and unplug all electrical connections on the back of the light (high, low, angel eye, turn signal, and xenon auto-level motor if applicable).
 Gently remove the headlight from the vehicle by pulling the end closest to the center of the car towards you.
-This allows the under-headlight trim piece to come detached from the fender just below the turn signal.
+This allows the under-headlight trim piece to come free from the fender just below the turn signal.
 Once this hook is free, the light can be removed from the vehicle.

 Preparing the light for opening

 Remove the car-colored plastic strip under the headlights.
 It clips in on one side, where a flat head screwdriver is required to release the clip.
 The rest of the strip will simply pull off.

 Remove all bulbs and rubber boots from the light.
 All bulbs will twist free, and the boots will pull right off.
 I’ve found that the boots are sometimes a bit stubborn and need to be broken free from the assemblies with a flat-head screwdriver around their circumference.
 Remove the plastic ring where the high beam bulb mounts.

 Remove two T10 screws near the turn-signal side of the assembly, around the back.

 Remove the rubber seal at the top of the headlight.